waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Victory Road 2F (Eastern Boulder Puzzle)
 - **Directive:** System has ordered the solution of this puzzle.
 - **Objective:** Move a boulder to the switch at (10, 17).
-- **Key Insight:** The `boulder_trap_detector` confirmed neither boulder is trapped.
-My own map marker indicates the northern boulder is a red herring.
-Therefore, the southern boulder at (7, 15) is the key.
+- **Hypothesis:** The northern boulder at (6, 6) is the key, as the southern one at (7, 15) was determined to be a red herring after becoming trapped.

 # II.
 Core Gameplay & World Rules